 Using plastic containers as you would drawers allows you to pull out the container and find what you need easily.
 Goodbye to practically standing on your head to find things in the back.

-Now that our homes are organized, let’s see what we can do about our LIVES! :-) Last year I designed some PRINTABLE PLANNERS that I’ve had many requests for again THIS year.
-I’m thrilled people found them useful, so I have spiffed them up for 2015 and you are FREE to download and use!
+Now that our homes are organized, let’s see what we can do about our LIVES! :-) The last several years I have designed some PRINTABLE PLANNERS that I’ve had many requests for again THIS year.
+I’m thrilled people find them useful, so I have spiffed them up for 2017 and you are FREE to download and use!

 Here are the planners and why I think ALL THREE are beneficial to being happily organized!